Classification of E_0--Semigroups by Product Systems: Appendix A: Strong type I product systems

+\lf Since the functionals $\AB{g_1,\bullet g_2}$ for $g_1,g_2$ from a total subset of $G$, form a total subset of the pre-dual of the von Neumann algebra $\cB\subset\sB(G)$, for checking \nbd{\sigma}weak continuity of locally bounded semigroups (like \nbd{E_0}semigroup and other contraction semigroups) it is enough to check weak continuity with functionals from that total subset.
+To check \nbd{\sigma}weak continuity of an arbitrary semigroup it is enough to check weak continuity, that is, to check continuity with functionals $\AB{g_1,\bullet g_2}$ for \bf{all} $g_1,g_2\in G$.
+(This follows by a twofold application of the \it{principle of uniform boundedness}.)

-\lf We are now ready to prove a generalization of \cite[Theorem 12.1]{BhSk00}, fixing also the gap in the proof of that theorem.
+We are now ready to prove a generalization of \cite[Theorem 12.1]{BhSk00}, fixing also the gap in the proof of that theorem.

-\bdefi A product system of \nbd{W^*} (or von Neumann) correspondences is \nbd{\sigma}weak/ strong/(weak) type I if it is generated by a \nbd{\sigma}weakly/strongly/(weakly) continuous set $S$ of units, that is, for every $\xi^\odot,\xi'^\odot\in S$ the semigroup $\bfam{\AB{\xi_t,\bullet\xi'_t}}_{t\in\R_+}$ is \nbd{\sigma}weakly/strongly/(weakly) continuous.
-A strongly continuous product system is strong type I if the generating set of strongly continuous units can be chosen from the strongly continuous sections. \edefi
+\bdefi A product system of \nbd{W^*}correspondences is strong type I if it is generated by a strongly continuous set $S$ of units, that is, for each $\xi^\odot,\xi'^\odot\in S$ the semigroup $\bfam{\AB{\xi_t,\bullet\xi'_t}}_{t\in\R_+}$ is strongly continuous.
+We use similar definitions for weak type I. A strongly continuous product system is strong/weak type I if the generating strongly/weakly continuous set of units can be chosen from the strongly continuous sections. \edefi